dcl-2017-04/curriculum/docs/missing-values.md

 # Missing values

 R uses `NA` to present unknown, but potentially measurable variables.
-In this unit, you'll learn The pattern of missingness in a dataset is often informative, so you should never silently ignore missing values.
+The pattern of missingness in a dataset is often informative, so you should never silently ignore missing values.

 ## Readings